GSA/digitalgov.gov/content/news/2020/08/2020-08-21-2-lessons-tech-leaders-can-learn.md

 ---

-As the National Institutes of Health (NIH) launched the _All of Us_ Research Program, two Presidential Innovation Fellows combined our expertise in marketing and science to bring this program - and unprecedented diversity in medical data - to the public.
+As the National Institutes of Health (NIH) launched the _All of Us_ Research Program, two Presidential Innovation Fellows combined our expertise in marketing and science to bring this program&mdash;and unprecedented diversity in medical data&mdash;to the public.
 Read on to learn why uniting communications and data is so important for ensuring that health research truly serves all of us.

 Health is personal and informed by myriad factors, including our unique experiences, genes, environment, and resources, to name a few.
 You might guess, then, that the healthcare we receive is personalized.
 But too often, that’s not the case.
 Why?
 Part of the answer lies in the research that health professionals use to develop practices like precision medicine.
 For example, a 2016 analysis published in Nature <sup><a aria-describedby="footnote-label" href="#fn1" id="footnotes-ref">[1]</a></sup> reported that 81% of participants in genome-wide association studies (GWAS) were of European descent, a worrying sign of populations being neglected on “the road to precision medicine.”
 GWAS involves scanning genomes from many different kinds of people in order to identify genetic markers that can be used to understand how genes contribute to disease.
 The goal is to then use this knowledge to create better prevention and treatment strategies.
 Yet GWAS and [other medical research](https://pubmed.ncbi.nlm.nih.gov/31415071/) frequently miss a vast majority of the world's variation.